sjml/dungen/docs/notes.md

 ## TODO
 1. Tech debt:
     - null checks in C functions
-    - make a screentoworld function
-    - have world setup wrapped in a transaction?
     - replace existing string split/munging code with SDS
         - also use const char* where appropriate
     - cache SQL statements so they don't need to be recompiled afresh